WoW Classic Warrior Weapons Guide

 End-Game Dual-Wield and Tanking Weapons for Warriors in WoW Classic

 For tanking and maximizing your raid DPS you will generally want to use one-handed weapons, either alongside a shield or alongside a second one-handed weapon in your off-hand.
-We will be listing some of the best weapons for these purposes available in Phase 1 of WoW Classic below.
+We will be listing some of the best weapons for these purposes available in WoW Classic below.

 - Dal'Rend's Sacred Charge alongside Dal'Rend's Tribal Guardian, which both drop from Warchief Rend Blackhand, are the best weapons to carry around before raid weapons while using Fury Dual Wield Warrior talents.
 This is especially true for Human players;